 The sequels feature similar graphics, but include new gameplay elements; for example, Pong Doubles allows four players to compete in pairs, while Quadrapong has them compete against each other in a four-way field.

 Atari sold a total of 38,000 coin-operated PONG arcade games, although taking into account the large number of clones, it is estimated that over 100,000 units were sold, making it the most popular arcade game ever.

-What's your Atari PONG worth in 2021?
-Here are some recently sold items.
+What's your Atari Pong console worth in 2021?
+Here are some recently sold items with prices.

 |ATARI PONG C 100 GAME CONSOLE AC POWER||07/2021||$ 290.14|

 |ATARI PONG C 100 GAME CONSOLE AC POWER||09/2021||$ 290.14|

 |Atari Ultra Pong Doubles Video Game||08/2021||$ 197.32|

 |Atari Ultra Pong Doubles In Original Box||07/2021||$ 179.92|